itissid/drop_webdemo/README.md

 3. Use a second docker container to install these builds and deploy!

 ## Docker 1(DockerfileBuild): Tests if the wheels can be built and installed using pip:
-0. Write code, prune unwanted deps in drop_backend.
+0. Write code, test, once done prune unwanted deps in `drop_backend` from its pyproject.toml.
  -  Run build.py to copy the code for docker build to find in its context:
  ```
- python build.py --pot-source=local --demo-source=local --pot-dir=/Users/sid/workspace/drop/ --demo-dir=/Users/sid/workspace/herenow_demo/
+ python -m herenow_drop.configure_demo --pot-source=local --demo-source=local --pot-dir=/Users/sid/workspace/drop/ --demo-dir=/Users/sid/workspace/herenow_demo/
  ```
- > This creates a sandbox where the code for both projects is copied and then in that sandbox bumps the major/minor/patch version in pyproject.toml in `drop_backend` example `x.y.`z becomes alpha `x.y.(z+1)-alpha`
+ > This creates a sandbox where the code for both projects is copied and then in that sandbox the script bumps the major/minor/patch version in pyproject.toml in ``drop_backend`` example `x.y.z` becomes alpha `x.y.(z+1)-alpha`.
+This will be useful later.

-2. run `docker build ...` like so:
+1. Run docker build to build the `drop_backend` project like so:
 ```
 docker build --target backend-builder \
 --build-arg DROP_BACKEND_DIR=drop_PoT \